remindmodel/remind/tutorials/15_Using_Python.md

     conda --version
     ```

-### Creating a Conda Environment from `py_requirements.txt`
+### Creating a `conda` Environment from `py_requirements.txt`

-To create a new Conda environment from the `config/py_requirements.txt` file that comes with REMIND, you can use the `make create-conda` target in the Makefile.
-This will create a new Conda environment with Python 3.11 and the packages specified in the requirements file.
+To create a new `conda` environment from the `config/py_requirements.txt` file that comes with REMIND, you can use the `make create-conda` target in the Makefile.
+This will create a new `conda` environment with Python 3.11 and the packages specified in the requirements file.

 - Create a new environment with the default name `remind` in the default directory (`$HOME/.conda/envs`):
     ```sh